Pratikshinde55/Ansible-setup-onAWS/README.md

 ❄️On three(master and target) instance Following set-up do as it is:

-1. create new user : i created "psadmin" general user for master node
+1. create new user : i created "psadmin" general user for master node & set password :

           #useradd psadmin
           #passwd psadmin

-3. Give Sudo power to general user "psadmin"
+3. Give Sudo power to general user "psadmin" :

            #vi /etc/sudoers